Drawing Picture of Narra Tree

 • Antifunga / Angolensin / Heartwood: Study reports on the anti-fungal components of Papua New Guinea rosewood heartwood extractives.
 The methanol extracts of heartwood showed antifungal effect on the mycelial growth of Tryomyces palustris and Coriolus versicolor.
 The active component was identified as angolensin, the amount in the methanol extract determined to be 3.0%.
 (22)

 • Analgesic / CNS Depressant / Leaves: Study evaluated the possible analgesic, antidiarrheal and neuropharmacological activities of alcoholic extract of P. indicus leaves in Swiss albino mice.
 Results showed significant inhibition of acetic acid induced writhing in mice, significant sedative effect in the hole cross test, significant (p<0.001) anxiolytic-like activity in the hole board test.
+There was no anti-diarrheal effect on castor-oil induced inhibition test.
+(23)

 • TiO2 Nanoparticles / CNS Depressan / Latex: A previous study used silver nanoparticles in flavonoid films to increase conductivity.
 Study reports on the use of optical dielectric material such as TiO2 induced in flavonoid.
 Flavonoid extraction from latex was done using the maceration method.
 TiO2 NPs were prepared using the coprecipitation method.
 (24)